Categories: News

 What is the current status of the bill?

 The bill cleared the Colorado House of Representatives in February and is before the State Senate as of the date of this article.
-It will soon be heard by the State Senate’s local government committee.
+It will soon be heard by the State Senate’s Local Government Committee.

 What happens to management companies that do not disclose fees to the Association?